robrwo/perl-Net-CIDR-Set/README.md

 # RECENT CHANGES

-Changes for version 0.19 (2025-08-05)
+Changes for version 0.20 (2025-08-05)

 - Documentation
-    - Fixed typos in documentation RT#168697 (thanks Thomas Eckardt).
-    - Removed the separate INSTALL file.
-    - Fixed the CONTRIBUTORS setion of the README.
-    - Added CONTRIBUTING.md file.
+    - Mentioned CONTRIBUTING.md in SOURCE.

 See the `Changes` file for more details.